imamitsingh/Telegram-Sentiment-Analysis/README.md

 # Telegram Sentiment Analysis

 ### Objective
-Perform sentiment analysis on telegram chat data.
+Perform sentiment analysis on telegram chat messages.

 ### Data Collection
 - Exported chat messages from the official telegram group of Crypto.com (https://t.me/CryptoComOfficial) from May 1, 2021 to May 15, 2021.